AmarooHQ/whitepaper/10-Ultra-Terminum/80-conclusions.md

 \defineTerm{Base-chain}{A chain that has no parent-chains; i.e., is at the base nesting level}

 \defineTerm{Scaling Factor}{For a given $k$, it is both the number of child-chains that a parent-chain can support, and the factor by which TPS increases with an additional nesting level.
 In effect, it allows for comparison of the efficacy of scaling schemes when $k$ is fixed.
-For some designs, the \emph{Scaling Factor} can change between nesting levels.}
+For some designs, the \emph{Scaling Factor} can change between nesting levels}

 | $k$, $B_f$, $B_h$              | Network      | Scaling Factor | TPS per base-chain | Network-wide TPS | TPS vs \newline UT $O(c^3)$           |
 |------|------|-------|-----|-------|-------|